open-mmlab/mmdetection/README.md

 ### Highlight

 We are excited to announce our latest work on real-time object recognition tasks, **RTMDet**, a family of fully convolutional single-stage detectors.
-RTMDet not only achieves the best parameter-accuracy trade-off on object detection from tiny to extra-large model sizes, but also becomes the state-of-the-art on instance segmentation and rotated object detection tasks.
-Detailed explanation of its methodologies is available in our [technical report](https://arxiv.org/abs/2212.07784).
-Pre-trained models can be found [here](configs/rtmdet).
+RTMDet not only achieves the best parameter-accuracy trade-off on object detection from tiny to extra-large model sizes but also obtains new state-of-the-art performance on instance segmentation and rotated object detection tasks.
+Details can be found in the [technical report](https://arxiv.org/abs/2212.07784).
+Pre-trained models are [here](configs/rtmdet).

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/rtmdet-an-empirical-study-of-designing-real/real-time-instance-segmentation-on-mscoco)](https://paperswithcode.com/sota/real-time-instance-segmentation-on-mscoco?p=rtmdet-an-empirical-study-of-designing-real)
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/rtmdet-an-empirical-study-of-designing-real/object-detection-in-aerial-images-on-dota-1)](https://paperswithcode.com/sota/object-detection-in-aerial-images-on-dota-1?p=rtmdet-an-empirical-study-of-designing-real)